sts10/orchard-street-wordlists/readme.markdown

 ## How we created these wordlists

-The words contained in these word lists are taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).
+The words that make up these word lists are taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

-The lists are made uniquely decodable using a process based on [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm) that I'm calling [Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
+The lists were made uniquely decodable using a process based on [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm) that I call [Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).

 ## Tools I used to generate these word lists

 - [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists.
-Can also print notable attributes of word lists, such as those printed above.
 - [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list of commonly used words

 ## Word sources and licensing

 The words contained in these word lists are taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

+This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
+Neither Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.

 ### Licensing

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
-Neither Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.